Israel–Malaysia relations: Federation of Malaysia

-Mahathir's era
+The Mahathir era

-On 27 January 1981, Mahathir urged the Arab countries to regain Palestinian territories by force since Israel is not invincible.
-In April 1984, Malaysia supported the resolution at the Organisation of Islamic Cooperation (OIC) to sever ties with any countries that moved its ambassador to Jerusalem.
-Malaysia was also a big supporter of the Palestine Liberation Organization (PLO).
-In 1974, Malaysia allowed PLO to open an office in Kuala Lumpur.
-In August 1982, under Mahathir's reign, the office was given full diplomatic recognition.
-At that time, Malaysia's foreign minister claimed that Israel should recognise PLO before demanding Malaysia to recognise Israel.
-In August 1984, the New York Philharmonic orchestra was cancelled in Kuala Lumpur because Malaysia demanded the work from Swiss Jewish composer Ernest Bloch be removed from the programme.
-In 1983, Mahathir alleged that the Jews were trying to destabilise Malaysia through Jewish controlled newspapers.
-In 1986, Mahathir also claimed that the Jews have not learned their lessons from their exile two thousand years ago and persecutions by the Nazis while the Jews started to become a bigger monster that persecutes other people.
-Mahathir also attacked the New York Times and Asian Wall Street Journal as Zionist publications.
-The visit of Israeli president Chaim Herzog to Singapore in 1986 also sparked fierce criticism by Malaysia.
-There were even calls to cut off Singapore's water supply and burn the Singaporean flag.
-In 1992, Malaysia denied the entry of a delegate on board of Israeli national airline El Al to attend an International Flight Conference held in Malaysia.
-In December of the same year, Malaysia denied the entry of an Israeli football player in the Liverpool team.
-The team eventually cancelled its visit to Malaysia.
-In March 1994, Malaysia prohibited the screening of the Steven Spielberg movie "Schindler's List" because the movie was aimed to gain support for the Jews.
-However, after the protests from the United States and Australia, Malaysia allowed the screening of the movie but with the condition that seven scenes in the movie involved with violence and sex be cut off from the movie.
-However, Spielberg insisted that the movie be shown in entirety or not at all.
-He eventually removed all his films from Malaysia.
+On 27 January 1981, Malaysia's fourth prime minister Mahathir Mohamad urged Arab nations to recapture the Palestinian territories by force.
+In April 1984, Malaysia supported the resolution at the Organisation of Islamic Cooperation (OIC) to sever ties with any country that moved its ambassador to Jerusalem.
+At this time, Malaysia was also a supporter of the Palestine Liberation Organization (PLO), and in 1974, Malaysia had allowed the PLO to open an office in Kuala Lumpur.
+In August 1982, under Mahathir's reign, the office was given full diplomatic recognition, with Malaysia's foreign minister claiming that Israel should recognise the PLO before any Malaysian recognition of Israel could take place.

+In August 1984, a performance by the New York Philharmonic was cancelled in Kuala Lumpur, since Malaysia demanded that works from the Swiss Jewish composer Ernest Bloch be removed from the programme.
+In 1983, Mahathir alleged that the Jews were trying to destabilise Malaysia through Jewish-controlled newspapers.
+In 1986, Mahathir also claimed that the Jews had not learned their lessons from two thousand years of exile and persecution by the Nazis, claiming that the Jews themselves had become persecutors; Mahathir also attacked the New York Times and The Wall Street Journal Asia as Zionist publications.
+The visit of Israeli President Chaim Herzog to Singapore in 1986 also sparked fierce criticism from Malaysia, with calls to cut off Singapore's water supply and burn the Singaporean flag.
+In 1992, Malaysia denied entry of a delegate from Israeli national airline El Al to attend an international flight conference held in Malaysia.
+In December of the same year, Malaysia denied the entry of an Israeli football player Ronny Rosenthal of Liverpool F.C.; the team cancelled its visit to Malaysia in protest.
+In March 1994, Malaysia prohibited the screening of the Steven Spielberg movie Schindler's List, because the movie was aimed at gaining support for Jews.
+However, after protests from the United States and Australia, Malaysia allowed the screening of the movie, but with the condition that seven scenes involving violence and sex be cut.
+However, Spielberg insisted that the movie be shown in its entirety or not at all, and eventually removed all his films from Malaysia.